learn-co-students/london-web-051319/2-hashes-and-the-internet/README.md

 * Write an application that takes a search term from a user
 * Make a Request to the GoogleBooks API and get back some results
   * https://www.googleapis.com/books/v1/volumes?q=ruby+programming
-* Display the titles, author names, and description for each book
+* Display the title for each book